2019 ANNUAL REPORT

 Encouraging Responsible Innovation

-Every year, major technological advances are made that provide new opportunities to reduce violence and crime.
-From unmanned aerial systems, machine learning, and body-worn cameras, to artificial intelligence, facial recognition tools, and robotics, law enforcement leaders are continuously offered new technologies and promises to have urgently needed impact.
-But how do these innovations actually impact police decision-making and communities?
+Technology continues to advance at ever-increasing speed and spawns innovation daily.
+Many technologies are adaptable and have a variety of uses to improve the efficient and effective delivery of police services.
+From gun sensor technology to facial recognition tools to unmanned systems, law enforcement leaders are continuously offered new technologies and promises to have urgently needed impact.
+But how do these innovations actually impact police decision-making and the community?
 How can we better leverage these advances ethically and responsibly to solve policing problems and community concerns?

 Protecting the Protectors and Those They Serve

 As of December 11, 2019, 48 officers have died in line of duty firearms deaths in 2019.
 And after years of declining violent crime rates, the number of violent crime victims, as reported by the U.S. Bureau of Justice Statistics, has been increasing since 2016.

 We are committed to initiatives that will reduce officer injuries and fatalities and improve overall officer wellness.
 With equivalent urgency, we leverage science and data to improve the safety of those in our communities, many of whom live in fear of crime, violence, and victimization.